bootdotdev/blog/content/about.md

 Learning to code isn't easy.
 If it were, everyone would be doing it, and we wouldn't be paid as much as we are to write good code.

-Yo learn most effectively when you're in your [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development), the place just *outside* of your comfort zone.
+You learn most effectively when you're in your [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development), the place just *outside* of your comfort zone.
 There are just two rules for staying in the ZOPD:

 1. Don't waste your time solving problems that you already know how to solve
 2. Don't waste your time solving problems that are impossible for your skill level